meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |p-value        |0.0000             |
 |df             |2.0000             |

 - **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between marital status of customers and customer's decision to subscribe to Term Deposit.
+This shows that, marital status of customers can significantly influence their decisions in making term deposit.

-4. Determine if there is an association between the education background of clients and clients subscribing to Term Deposit
+4. Determine if there is an association between the education background of background of customers and subscribing to Term Deposit

 **Hypothesis:**

-- H<sub>0</sub>: There is no association between educational level of customers and customers subscribing to Term Deposit
+- H<sub>0</sub>: There is no association between educational level of customers and subscribing to Term Deposit

-- H<sub>1</sub>: Tere is an association between educational level of customers and customers subscribing to Term Deposit
+- H<sub>1</sub>: Tere is an association between educational level of customers and subscribing to Term Deposit

 ![Sample Plot](plots/obj4_plot.png)